 You should ask several questions, such as:

-- Have they invested in its own infrastructure and personnel (and can they quickly explain their own internal strategy)?
+- Have they invested in their own infrastructure and personnel (and can they quickly explain their own internal strategy)?

 - Do they provide true strategical planning services that goes beyond telling you when to replace hardware?